izderadicka/audioserve/docs/api.md

 audioserve API
 ==============

-audioserve API is simple HTTP REST like API with mostly JSON loads.
-For updating/querying recent playback positions WebSocket connection is used with simple text based messages.
-Recently there is also REST API for playback positions.
+audioserve API is simple HTTP REST  API with (mostly) JSON loads.
+For efficient playback positions updates you can use text based [web socket API](#websocket-playback-position-api), but there is also convenient [REST API for last positions update/query](#positions-api).

 REST API
 --------
-Rest API for audioserve is defined in [OpenAPI 3 specification](audioserve-api-v1.yaml) **work in progress**
+Rest API for audioserve is defined in [OpenAPI 3 Specification](audioserve-api-v1.yaml).

 You can also see [specification in Swagger UI](https://validator.swagger.io/?url=https://raw.githubusercontent.com/izderadicka/audioserve/master/docs/audioserve-api-v1.yaml).
 You can use it also test API on demo instance of audioserve:
 - Choose "https://audioserve.zderadicka.eu" server
 - Expand Authentication POST endpoint, and click on "Try it out" button.
 - use sample secret provided and click big blue "Execute" button
 - you should get success 200 response with token in response body,  copy it
-- and client green "Authorize" button on top of the page,  paste token there and client "Auhorize" and then "Close" buttons
+- and client green "Authorize" button on top of the page,  paste token there and client "Authorize" and then "Close" buttons
 - now you should be able to test other API endpoints, which require authorization

-Sections below is bit outdated and will be updated after OpenAPI definition is finished.

 Authentication API